List of Burger King marketing campaigns: The Burger King jingle

 In 1973, BK introduced a jingle in response to McDonald's Big Mac song.
 The lyrics proclaimed that Burger King would serve you a customized product (for example you can have whatever toppings you wanted on a burger, or even plain), according to its slogan Have it your way, and that it would happily do so:

 The jingle was used for several years in the 1970s, and has been modified several times and reused: during the 1980s the phrase at Burger King today was added at the end of the song.
 A commercial with Shaquille O'Neal had different tempos of jingles as Shaq goes into a 1950s malt shop, then 1960s and 1970s styles and finally a 1980s neon theme, each line reflecting music styles of said decade.
 During a 2006 commercial called the Whopperettes featuring Brooke Burke, the performers sang a modified version of the song during a musical number overseen by the King.

 Whopper Whopper

 The Whopper Whopper song is a variation of The Burger King jingle, and was played in ads during 2022 and 2023.

 Promotions

 CP+B

-Crispin Porter + Borguski created a series of web-based advertisements to complement the various television and print promotional campaigns on sites such as Myspace and various BK corporate pages.
+Crispin Porter + Bogusky created a series of web-based advertisements to complement the various television and print promotional campaigns on sites such as Myspace and various BK corporate pages.
 These viral campaigns coupled several other new advertisement campaigns drew considerable positive and negative attention to BK.